imt-mobisyst/pkg-multibot/README.md

 - **Reliability :** No losses in the communication
 - **Isolation :** Only what is specified in the bridge configuration file is shared to the corresponding partitions.
 You can choose to send some topics only to the operator PC and some only to other robots.
-- **Network usage :** To check.
+- **Network usage :** The messages are still sent as multicast, they will just be dropped when DataReaders/DataWriters don't have any partition in common.
+That way the network traffic will be the same as with namespaces
 - **Computability :** No additional nodes are needed for the communication
-- **Ease of simulation :** To check.
-Bridges might be necessary, or at least a specific XML configuration before launching Gazebo.
+- **Ease of simulation :** You need to create a specific XML configuration file to tell which simulation topics should be published to which partitions for each robot to only be able to read its own topics.
 - **Ease of programming :** Create a specific configuration file (XML) and set it as an environment variable before starting the nodes in the launchfile (1 line).
 - **Ease of debugging :** By default, your ROS2 CLI will be able to see the list of topics (`ros2 node list`) on the network.